AARs (After Action Reports)

 eastern edge of the clear running from the bridge

-towards NE.
+NE.
 Arty played a crucial part in the fight

 helping my cavalry in their very hard job.